grip-on-software/data-gathering/README.md

   preflight checks to let the agents check whether they should collect data.
   - `days` (`$SCHEDULE_DAYS`): Integer determining the interval in days between each collection run by each agent.
-- ldap (used by `deployer.py`): Connection, authentication and query parameters for an LDAP server.
+- ldap (used by `deployer.py` and `status.py`): Connection, authentication and query parameters for an LDAP server.
   - `server` (`$LDAP_SERVER`): URL of the LDAP server, including protocol, host and port.
   - `root_dn` (`$LDAP_ROOT_DN`): The base DN to use for all queries.